Cicada: In art and literature

 Cicadas have been featured in literature since the time of Homer's Iliad, and as motifs in decorative art from the Chinese Shang dynasty (1766–1122 BCE).
 They are described by Aristotle in his History of Animals and by Pliny the Elder in his Natural History; their mechanism of sound production is mentioned by Hesiod in his poem "Works and Days": "when the Skolymus flowers, and the tuneful Tettix sitting on his tree in the weary summer season pours forth from under his wings his shrill song".
 In the classic 14th-century Chinese novel Romance of the Three Kingdoms, Diaochan took her name from the sable (diāo) tails and jade decorations in the shape of cicadas (chán), which adorned the hats of high-level officials.

 In the Japanese novel The Tale of Genji, the title character poetically likens one of his many love interests to a cicada for the way she delicately sheds her robe the way a cicada sheds its shell when molting.
 Cicada exuviae play a role in the manga Winter Cicada.
 Cicadas are a frequent subject of haiku, where, depending on type, they can indicate spring, summer, or autumn.
 Shaun Tan's illustrated book Cicada tells the story of a hardworking but underappreciated cicada working in an office.
-Branden Jacobs-Jenkins' play Appropriate takes place on an Arkansas farm in summer, and calls for the sounds of mating cicadas to underscore the entire show.
+Branden Jacobs-Jenkins's play Appropriate takes place on an Arkansas farm in summer, and calls for the sounds of mating cicadas to underscore the entire show.

 In fashion

-Being lightweight and (on the legs) hooklike, the exuviae of cicadas can be used as hair or clothing accessories.
+Being lightweight, and with hooklike legs, the exuviae of cicadas can be used as hair or clothing accessories.

 As food and folk medicine

-Cicadas were eaten in Ancient Greece, and are consumed today in China, both as adults and (more often) as nymphs.
+Cicadas were eaten in Ancient Greece, and are consumed in selected regions in modern China, both as adults and (more often) as nymphs.
 Cicadas are also eaten in Malaysia, Burma, North America, and central Africa, as well as the Balochistan region of Pakistan, especially in Ziarat.
 Female cicadas are prized for being meatier.
-Shells of cicadas are employed in traditional Chinese medicines.
+Shells of cicadas are employed in traditional Chinese medicines, claiming that they possess anti-convulsive, sedative, and hypothermic effects.
 The 17-year "Onondaga Brood" Magicicada is culturally important and a particular delicacy to the Onondaga people, and are considered a novelty food item by modern consumers in several states.